Online Scholarship registration for Year 7 2020 has now closed.

-Scholarship Testing which will take place this Saturday 9 February 2019.
+Scholarship Testing takes place in February each year.
 All applicants must attend this testing.

 Scholarships are offered at Brigidine College to provide an additional entry point for students whose gifts have the capacity to add value to the College and are aligned with the College spirit and ethos.
 A maximum of two scholarships per year may be offered.
 The guiding principles are: